-CJ 391 Special Topics 1-5 credits
+CI 391 Special Topics 1-5 credits

-CJ 392 Special Topics 1-5 credits
+CI 392 Special Topics 1-5 credits

 CJ 393 Special Topics 1-5 credits

+and the second
-CJ 400 Victimology

-A survey of the victim-offender relationship, including the origin and scope of victimology, the victim and society, the victim and the administration of justice and the social reaction to victimization.
+CJ 400 Victimology 5 credits A survey of the victim-offender relationship, including the origin and scope of victimology, the victim and society, the victim and the administration of justice and the social reaction to victimization.

-White Collar Crime CJ 402

-A comprehensive overview of criminal activity in the upper echelons of the American society; e.g., corporate offenses, consumer fraud, misuse of computers, illegal practice in the professions, and political deviance.
+CJ 402 White Collar Crime 5 credits A comprehensive overview of criminal activity in the upper echelons of American society; e.g., corporate offenses, consumer fraud, misuse of computers, illegal practice in the professions and political deviance.

-CJ 404 Career Offenders 5 credits An analysis of professional crime, and organized crime, from the viewpoint of the sociology of work; the criminal's utilization of technological change and the response of the criminal justice system.
+CJ 404 Career Offenders 5 credits An analysis of professional crime and organized crime from the viewpoint of the sociology of work; the criminal's utilization of technological change and the response of the criminal justice system.

-CJ 406 Female Offenders 5 credits A study of the classical and contemporary accounts of the etiology of female crime, patterns of female criminal behavior, and the role and treatment of women in the criminal justice system.
+CJ 406 Female Offenders 5 credits A study of the classical and contemporary accounts of the etiology of female crime, patterns of female criminal behavior and the role and treatment of women in the criminal justice system.

-Violent Offenders 5 credits CI 408 A study of the history and the theory of violence, including profiles of the violent offenders in the U.S. An analysis of the violent mind and legal implications.
+CJ 408 Violent Offenders 5 credits A study of the history and theory of violence, including profiles of violent offenders in the United States.
+An analysis of the violent mind and legal implications.